Wikipedia blocks page about ANI’s defamation complaint against it on Delhi HC orders

 The court’s remark came in response to Wikipedia’s refusal to identify the editors of the page.
 “The system [of Wikipedia] cannot be a cloak to defame someone,” the court said.

-On Monday, the Delhi High Court’s Chief Justice Manmohan remarked, according to Bar and Bench: “I think nothing can be worse for a news agency than to be called a puppet of an intelligence agency, stooge of the government.”
+On Monday, the Manmohan remarked, according to Bar and Bench: “I think nothing can be worse for a news agency than to be called a puppet of an intelligence agency, stooge of the government.”

 Advocate Sidhant Kumar, appearing for ANI, said that any information disclosed by Wikipedia about the identity of its page’s editors would only be used to serve summonses.